Particle Man: Video

-Both "Particle Man" and another They Might Be Giants song, "Istanbul", were made into music videos featured on the Warner Bros. animated series, Tiny Toon Adventures and The Plucky Duck Show.
+Both "Particle Man" and a They Might Be Giants cover song of "Istanbul (Not Constantinople)", were made into music videos featured on the Warner Bros. animated series, Tiny Toon Adventures and The Plucky Duck Show.
 Both appeared in the episode "Tiny Toons Music Television".
-In the video for "Particle Man", Plucky Duck portrays both Particle Man and Person Man (Person Man being, in the video's interpretation, Particle Man’s secret identity), and the other characters are featured as massive wrestlers.
+In the video for "Particle Man", Plucky Duck portrays both the title role (as a pro-wrestler) and Person Man (after discarding his outfit), while Triangle Man and Universe Man are presented as massive wrestlers.
 The video also includes cameos by The Crusher from the Looney Tunes short Bunny Hugged, Hamton J. Pig as a wrestling announcer who lip-syncs the song's lyrics, and Dizzy Devil playing the accordion.

-The music videos for "Particle Man" and "Istanbul" are credited with having introduced young fans to the band.
+The music videos for "Particle Man" and "Istanbul (Not Constantinople)" are credited with having introduced young fans to the band.
 Although they were not official music videos, the Tiny Toons selections warranted inclusion on the band's 1999 video compilation, Direct from Brooklyn.

 Influence and usage

 In addition to the Tiny Toons Adventures music video above, "Particle Man" has been performed by schoolchildren on multiple occasions.
 In two such instances, the band has obtained recordings of the performances and released them to their fans and the general public.
 A cover entitled "Schoolchildren Singing 'Particle Man'", recorded by a music teacher at an elementary school, appeared on the band's Dial-A-Song phone line, as well as their 1997 compilation Then: The Earlier Years.
-John Linnell stated that this was his favourite version of the song.
+John Linnell stated that this was his favorite version of the song.
 Another rendition was done by the fifth graders of the Kingsley Montessori School in Boston.
 The recording was accompanied by an animated video made by the students, which the band uploaded to YouTube.

 In the Marvel Comics series X-Factor, writer Peter David referenced "Particle Man" as the source song for a fictional parody by "Weird Al" Yankovic about the character Multiple Man.
 A partial verse, which discussed Multiple Man's ability to create duplicates of himself, was presented as a radio broadcast in issue #73.
 The song was also a minor inspiration to author Terry Pratchett.
 One of his recurring Discworld characters, Foul Ole Ron, frequently mutters "millennium hand and shrimp".
 This was a result of Pratchett feeding various texts to a text-generation computer program, and this phrase was a result of merging this song's lyrics (which mention a "millennium hand") with a Chinese takeaway menu.

 A cover of the song was used, in part, for advertisements and previews for the video game Geometry Wars: Galaxies.
 In reference to the nature of Geometry Wars, the part of the song about "Triangle Man" is particularly stressed.

 The single "Particle Man" appears on "Dr. Demento's 25th Anniversary Collection," released in 1995 on Rhino Records.